NEET64/book-world/README.md

 npm install
 ```

-Now rename env files from .env.sample to .env
+Now rename env files from .env.example to .env in both backend and frontend
 and add your `MONGO_URL` and `JWT_SECRET`

 now start the frontend and backend on different terminals